trujilloRJ/personal_blog/content/posts/ekf-vs-ukf.md

 The Kalman Filter (KF) estimates the state of a dynamic system based on noisy measurements, delivering optimal performance if the **system is linear and noise is Gaussian**.
 However, in real-world nonlinear systems, these conditions are rarely met.
 To address this, the community had proposed variations of the original KF that are **sub-optimal** but still provide good performance.
 Among the proposed solutions, two approaches have been widely adopted, the Extended-KF (EKF) and the Unscented-KF (UKF).

 The EKF approximates nonlinear functions by linearizing them around the current estimate.
 In practice, due to complexity and computational cost, only the first-order Taylor series expansion term is used for the linearization.
-In contrast, the UKF uses estimates the mean and covariance of the state distribution by selecting a minimal set of points (sigma points) from the current state, propagating these points through the nonlinear system, and using the resulting transformed points to calculate the posterior mean and covariance.
+In contrast, the UKF estimates the mean and covariance of the state distribution by selecting a minimal set of points (sigma points) from the current state, propagating these points through the nonlinear system, and using the resulting transformed points to calculate the posterior mean and covariance.

 As engineers facing a decision between these two, we seek insight into the following questions: